 Students, Faculty & Staff

-All students, faculty, and staff are registered with the Geoffrey R. Weller Library within 24 hours from registration; this normally enables users to access their library account and online library resources with their campus login if they hold a current University ID.
+All students, faculty, and staff are registered with the Geoffrey R. Weller Library within 24 hours from registration; this normally enables users to access their library account and online library resources with their campus login.
 If you experience any issues with library access, please contact the library.

 - The alternative to the campus login method is your library barcode and PIN.
 You may need to contact the library to set this method up if you have not obtained a UNBC ID card.